cefolger/needsmoredojo/README.md

 ![ScreenShot](https://raw.github.com/cefolger/needsmoredojo/dev/screenshots/docs/cyclicaction.png)

-If you have many modules that have a cycle in the dependency try, this output might be helpful when trying to isolate the culprit module.
+If you have many modules that have a cycle in the dependency graph, this output might be helpful when trying to isolate the culprit module.

 #### License